snadim02/snadim02.github.io/_posts/2024-02-01-storage-unit.md

 ![Storage unit](../assets/img/storageunit03.jpg){: .mx-auto.d-block :}

 ### Step 2: The Floor.
-We first laid down these
+Then we laid down these
 [interlocking deck tiles](https://www.homedepot.com/p/326396808).
 I didn't realize how uneven the floor was until we moved all of our stuff out.
 Our in-the-moment decision was to fill the giant ditches with foam mats. *(TBD if that was a good idea...)* I borrowed a [circular saw](https://www.homedepot.com/p/RYOBI-ONE-HP-18V-Brushless-Cordless-7-1-4-in-Circular-Saw-Tool-Only-PBLCS300B/314109411) and
 [tabletop jigsaw](https://www.amazon.com/Rockwell-BladeRunner-Portable-Tabletop-Accessories/dp/B00L47FZ8A/) to cut the tiles to fit into corners, against the 130-year-old stackstone foundation, and around support posts.